jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 and, while I understood the immediate cause (second `WHILE` loop in `SEE` went one step past the end of their respective `.code[]`), I struggled to fix it.
 As luck would have it, I inspected the `asm` output (using gcc's `-S` and `-fverbose-asm` command line flags) and noticed that each word ends with an `.align 16` directive.
-This indicates that gcc pads flexible array members to _double word_ boundaries.
+This indicates that GCC pads flexible array members to _double word_ boundaries.
 Appending an unreachable `EXIT` to these two words fixes the decompilation.
 This [kludge](https://en.wikipedia.org/wiki/Kludge) is significantly easier than influencing gcc's padding.